MatteoGuidii/Algorithm_Unsub_Management/README.md

 Follow the on-screen instructions to authenticate your Gmail account.

 ### Important Notes
+- Development Status: Please note that this script is still a work in progress and may contain errors.
+We are actively working to improve its functionality and reliability.
+Your feedback and contributions are welcome!
-- Keep your client secret file secure and do not share it publicly.
+- Client Secret File Security: Keep your client secret file secure and do not share it publicly.
+This file contains sensitive information essential for accessing your Gmail account through the script.
-- Ensure that you have read and write access to the Gmail account you're using with the script.
+- Access Permissions: Ensure that you have read and write access to the Gmail account you're using with the script.
+This permission is necessary for the script to function correctly.
-- This script is meant for personal use and should not be used for spamming or any unauthorized access.
+- Intended Use: This script is meant for personal use and should not be used for spamming or any unauthorized access.
+Respect privacy and adhere to applicable laws and Gmail's terms of service.

 ### License
 This project is licensed under the MIT License.
 This means you can freely use, modify, distribute, and sell this software, with the only requirement being to include the original copyright and license notice in any copies or substantial portions of the software.